devopsdays-austin/runbooks/finance_runbook.md

-# Runbook Templates
+# Finance

-Use this template to write up a runbook for your area of concern.
+Ensure the budget is created and maintained.
+Pay all the things.
+Interface with ConferenceOps.

+Generally, this is a core role.

 ## Role description